 - Use a bamboo toothbrush

-We’ve started testing our new eco products and can wholeheartedly recommend the bamboo toothbrush from Hydrophil.
+After personally testing all our eco products, we can wholeheartedly recommend the bamboo toothbrush from Hydrophil.
 It’s made from fast-growing bamboo that’s sustainably sourced in China and used to make a variety of brushes for both adults and children.
 If you buy bamboo toothbrushes for children you are potentially saving a lifetime of single-use plastic from hitting landfill or, even worse, the ocean.
-Our family has converted this year, will yours?
-Admittedly there is still some way to go before we have an environmentally sound solution to using nylon for the bristles, but one small step is the brush handle and we think that’s a big step in the right direction.
-Buy here
+Our family has converted, will yours?

 - Use re-usable fruit & veg bags